-CHESTERFIELD COUNTY, Va. — A former Chesterfield police officer accused of having illegal drugs mailed to his home will not serve a single day behind bars after he and his wife pleaded guilty this week.
+CHESTERFIELD COUNTY, Va. — A former Chesterfield police officer and his wife will not serve a single day behind bars after pleading guilty to multiple drug charges this week.

 Online court records show Lewis and Tiffany Hagen both pleaded guilty earlier this week to their charges.

-Lewis's felony charge was reduced to a misdemeanor.
-He was given 12 months in jail, with all 12 suspended.
+Lewis's felony charge was reduced to a misdemeanor: accessory after the fact in a felony.
+He was sentenced to 12 months in jail, with all 12 suspended.

-Tiffany also had the case against her reduced to a single felony charge.
-She was given 10 years in prison, but all 10 were suspended as well.
+Tiffany also had the case against her reduced to a single felony charge, distributing to accommodate a schedule I/II drug.
+She was sentenced to 10 years in prison, but all 10 were suspended as well.

 Both Hagens are now on probation.